Friday, October 30, 2015

 The resident crocodile that has been moved by City workers - several times - from the pond across from the Isla Animals Clinic to the lake at Hacienda Mundaca – has returned to the pond, again.
 She likes it there!

-Closer to home we have had an interesting week, exacerbated by the rain and higher humidity.
-Our third GE Profile side-by-side refrigerator died during the night.
+Our third GE Profile side-by-side refrigerator died.
 Then our new hot water heater decided to take a day or two off from work, thinking that Lawrie and I would appreciate cooler morning showers.
 Our recently purchased 2005 Mini Cooper also wanted a short vacation.
 The engine electronics didn’t like the excessive rain.

-Wet Policeman - while CFE changes power pole
+Wet Policeman, CFE changes power pole

-We decided to take the Mini Cooper back to the dealer in Cancun where we purchased the car and get a diagnostic test run.
-The weather wasn’t too bad, it looked like things were improving.
-Just as the car ferry was docking in Punta Sam a nasty windstorm blew in with pelting rain and high winds, temporarily grounding the boat in the sandy harbour.
-As the Captain applied full throttle to free the vessel a freak wind-squall slammed the boat’s bow into the concrete docks.
+We decided to take the Mini Cooper back to the dealer in Cancun, where we purchased the car and get a diagnostic test run.
+The weather wasn’t too bad; it looked like things were improving.
+Just as the car ferry was docking in Punta Sam, a nasty windstorm blew in with pelting rain and high winds, temporarily grounding the boat in the sandy harbour.
+As the Captain applied full throttle to free the vessel, a freak wind-squall slammed the boat’s bow into the concrete docks.
 It was darn exciting for a few minutes with lots of nervous laughter from the on-board truck drivers and ferry crew.
-There was some damage to the boat and dock but no injuries that we know of.
+There was some damage to the boat and dock, but no injuries that we know of.

-Pepe and guys struggling with fridge
+The guys struggling with fridge

-We decided that since we were already in the city to get the car checked we might as well search for a new refrigerator.
-Starting at Telebodega, then Liverpool, Chapur, and Sears we finally settled for a floor model at Costco.
+We decided that since we were already in the city, to get the car checked we might as well search for a new refrigerator.
+Starting at Telebodega, then Liverpool, Chapur, and Sears, we finally settled for a floor model at Costco.

 All the other stores said eight to fourteen days, more or less, before our purchase would arrive from Mexico City.

-Taking the old fridge out past neighbours' house
+Taking the old fridge out

-Islander José (Pepe) Martinez arranged a truck and two strong guys to take our new refrigerator from Costco to our house.
 His quote was considerably cheaper than the Cancun-based fletes y mudanzas (cartage companies).

-As the rain continued to pelt down four guys wrestled the thirty-three inch wide beast into our house through an almost-too-narrow front door.
-Lawrie had already removed the door and part of the frame but it was still a very tight squeak to get it inside the house.
-The non-working appliance, thirty-six inches wide, was man-handled outside, and over a neighbours’ propane tank and onto the street.
-Note to new island home owners: check the size of your main entrance before you purchase a large side-by-side refrigerator.
+The non-working appliance, thirty-six inches wide, was manhandled outside, over a neighbour’s propane tank and onto the street.
+Note to new homeowners: check the size of your main entrance before you purchase a large side-by-side refrigerator.
 It’s a small but frustrating detail we overlooked eight years ago when we had the house built.

 The return of sunny weather